riceissa/issarice.com/wiki/uw-cse-application.md

 I don't think my essays are that great.
 I hope the message you get out of them is something like "Oh, I guess you don't need to write a very good essay to get in!"

+Also this should go without saying, but my essays are provided as a reference so you know the *level of competence* required for the essay, and is not intended for you to copy!

 ## Short answer

 **Prompt**: \[FIXME\]